 While the treatment of congenital heart disease (CHD) continues to advance, children are still at risk of developing arrhythmias.
 An arrhythmia — an abnormal heart rhythm that can make the heart pump inefficiently — can be caused by a congenital heart condition, but it can also be the result of surgery for CHD.

-The Surgical Electrophysiology Program at the Benderson Family Heart Center at Boston Children’s Hospital was created in 2020 to find new ways to treat children with CHD and arrhythmias.
+The Surgical Electrophysiology Program at the Benderson Family Heart Center at Boston Children’s was created to find new ways to treat children with CHD and arrhythmias.

 Innovating to reduce heart block

 Our program is a collaboration of the Benderson Family Heart Center’s Department of Cardiac Surgery and the Electrophysiology Service within the Department of Cardiology.
-Our collective experience and appreciation for innovation is driving us to pinpoint conduction tissue during surgery so that the risk of injuring it and causing heart block in CHD patients is minimized — and someday doesn’t happen at all.
+Our collective experience and appreciation for innovation is driving us to pinpoint conduction tissue during surgery so that the risk of injuring it and causing heart block in CHD patients is minimized — and will hopefully one day be avoided entirely.

-Our innovation has reduced heart block in many CHD surgical patients — especially those with heterotaxy who need complex biventricular repair.
-In that patient group, heart block has decreased from more than 14 percent to less than 3 percent when conduction mapping is used during heart surgery.
+Our innovation has reduced heart block in many CHD surgical patients — especially in heterotaxy patients who undergo complex biventricular repair.
+In that patient group, the incidence of heart block has decreased from more than 14 percent to less than 3 percent when conduction mapping is used during heart surgery.

 Gaining an understanding of each child’s heart

-When children develop heart block they often require a pacemaker, committing them to more operations.
+When children develop heart block, they often need a pacemaker, committing them to more operations, to maintain the pacemaker’s function, for the rest of their lives.
 Our ability to map the heart’s conduction system allows us to finally “see” where this tissue is located and give patients a vastly better chance of avoiding surgical complications, so they can focus on recovering from CHD treatment.

-Our program is creating 3-D models of the heart anatomies of every CHD patient who benefits from EP mapping in surgery.
-Ultimately, those individual models will be available in a digital library that will let clinicians review the influences that different anatomies have on conduction, helping them take a specific approach to a surgery for a particular type of CHD.
+Our program is also creating 3-D models of the cardiac anatomies of every CHD patient who benefits from EP mapping in surgery.
+Ultimately, those individual models will be available in a digital library that will let clinicians review the influences that different anatomies have on conduction, which may help cardiologists and surgeons developed surgical plans informed by the conduction’s system location for each particular type of CHD.

 Mapping conduction tissue is just the first of many innovations and collaborations we intend to pursue in the future, as we collectively work to better treat children with CHD and aim to reduce or eliminate altogether their risk of acquiring arrhythmia.

 Electrophysiology (EP) mapping has become a routine part of complex congenital heart surgery at Boston Children’s.
-Pinpointing unseen conduction tissue has led to a significant decrease in heart block that is caused by surgical error.
+Pinpointing unseen conduction tissue has led to a significant decrease in heart block following surgery.

 Data as of September 2022